InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_1_quantities_and_amounts/NOTES.md

 - OK, I tried to get too fancy when assiging the `y` attribute.
 I can't tell you why, but I got that settled.
 Next, the rects and yAxis are positioned too far to the left.
-Let's address that next
+Let's address that next.

+- Elements are displaying enough to be legible.
+I'm struggling with reasoning about why the xAxis and yAxis don't meet.
+I'm going to leave that for a review, because most of the ideas I have for changing this seem to make the code more convoluted.